SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 - Roles
 - Role Assignments

-When set to `true`,  AMR API exports all metadata available:
+When set to `true`,  AMR API reads all metadata available:

 For Files: